Richardaeld/MonaMemorabilia/README.md

 + The main page color scheme uses the monochromatic coloration of the logo.
 + The pictures used maintain themes of family and digital enhancement, which demonstrate the photographer’s artistic style.

-# Clients Stories And Experience Provided
+# Client Stories And Experience Provided
-## Clients
+## Client Stories
 + As a client, I'd like a framable photograph for a gift.
 + As a client, I'd like a portrait photograph for a work portfolio.
 + As a client, I'd like a photograph that I already own to be digitally improved.